brunobritodev/AspNetCore.IQueryable.Extensions/README.md

 # Different database fields name

-You can specify different property name to hide you database original fields
+You can specify different property name to hide you properties original fields

 ``` c#
 public class CustomUserSearch